-Join members of Henderson Franklin, HBKS Wealth Advisors, HBK CPAs & Consultants, and Kena Yoke Consulting on October 31, 2018, at the Hilton Naples as they present “Play YOUR Game: Creating and Running a Championship Business.”
+Join members of Henderson Franklin and Kena Yoke Consulting on Wednesday, February 27, 2019, at the Hilton Naples as they present “Play YOUR Game: Creating and Running a Championship Business.”
 Click here to download the seminar brochure.

 Sales taxes have always been major revenue sources to the states, including Florida which has a state-wide 6% sales tax.
 However, for years, consumers have turned to the Internet to make purchases in part to be able to avoid this because most Internet sales transactions were not subject to any state or local sales tax.
 This changed on June 21, 2018 when the United States Supreme Court issued a 5-4 decision in South Dakota v.
 Wayfair overturning earlier decisions and paving the way for states to collect sales taxes from online retailers for sales of goods to in-state residents.